cap-js-community/websocket/README.md

 }
 ```

-Event is published to all users expect the user `ABC`.
+Event is published to all users except the user `ABC`.

 **Entity Element Level:**